The name of the Association shall be International Secure Information Governance & Management Association

 Any member of the Board of Directors who is unable to attend a Board of Directors meeting shall notify the President of his or her inability to attend.
 If a director is absent from two meetings of the Board in any twelve-month period, the President may declare their seat on the Board of Directors vacant, and the vacancy so created shall be filled as provided in Section 12.

 Except as otherwise expressly provided by statute, the Articles of Incorporation, or these bylaws, any action required or permitted to be taken at a meeting of the Board of Directors (or of any committee designated by the Board of Directors) may be taken without a meeting if a written consent setting forth the action is signed by all of the members of the Board of Directors (or committee).
 Such consent shall have the same force and effect as a vote at a meeting.
+From time to time, the Board of Directors may approve enforceable agreements with an organization representing a subset of members or prospective members, and such agreements may offer member benefits and provide for initiation fees and dues for such members that vary from those stipulated herein or applied to the general population of members in the same membership category, where such agreements are deemed in the overall best interest of the association and its members.

 Except as otherwise expressly provided by statute, the Articles of Incorporation, or these bylaws, members of the Board of Directors (and members of any committee designated by the Board of Directors) may participate in and hold a meeting of such Board of Directors (or committee) by means of conference by telephone or other electronic media provided that the technology chosen allows all members participating the meeting to communicate with all other members at the meeting.
 Participation in a meeting pursuant to this paragraph shall constitute presence in person at such meeting, except where a person participates in the meeting for the express and exclusive purpose of objecting to the transaction of any business on the ground that the meeting is not lawfully called or convened.